Children, workers rushed to hospital after carbon monoxide leak at Allentown daycare

 The incident was reported as a level 1 mass casualty incident, meaning local emergency responders and hospitals may be overwhelmed by the number of patients.

-Multiple other fire departments and emergency responders are providing mutual aid at the scene, Christopher said.
+Multiple other fire departments and emergency responders provided mutual aid at the scene, Christopher said.

-Parents have been notified, officials said, and authorities are working with daycare center employees to keep everyone informed.

-Another daycare around the corner opened up its facility for children to stay warm.

 UGI crews are on scene to investigate where the leak is coming from and what caused it.